Ninja Gaiden 2 (NES) boss designs

 Just because it sounded cool. *laughs

 You are credited for very different tasks in each game.
 Let's talk a bit about each one.
-In Ninja Ryuukenden 1, it says you did art.
+In the first Ninja Ryuukenden, it says you did art.
 Was that limited to in-game graphics, or did you also do stuff like the manual, the cover, and the like?

 Basically, I was responsible for the backgrounds, the hero and enemies for the action part.
 Beyond that, I did also images for the Cinema Display.
 Those were all pixel graphics.
 Furthermore, I drew the images for the enemy introductions in the manual.
 Since my drawings hold some peculiarities, I think people who know (my style) might recognize it there.

-Ninja Ryuukenden 2's credits list you for enemy design.
+Ninja Ryuukenden II's credits list you for enemy design.
 Did you also do the bosses?
 Are there any designs you were proud of in particular?

 I designed the enemy characters for all three games, and drew their pixel art.
 Enemies I particularly liked are The Jaquio, Ashtar and Kelbeross.
 I also liked the arch demon from the 2nd game.